 Men experience imposter syndrome too – here’s how to overcome it

-Even the late great Sir Michael Parkinson was affected.
-By Yolanthe Fawehinmi.
+The son of the late TV presenter Michael Parkinson said that his father struggled with imposter syndrome and ‘was wracked with self-doubt’

-Imposter syndrome isn’t a disease, but it can do real damage to our confidence and self-esteem if it’s goes unchecked.
-And while it’s often associated with women, men can experience it too – as recently highlighted.
+Imposter syndrome isn’t a disease, but it can do real damage to our confidence and self-esteem if it goes unchecked.
+And while it’s often associated with women in the workplace, men can experience it too as recently highlighted.

 These words will no doubt strike a chord with many.
 Here’s a closer look and imposter syndrome and what men can do to help manage it.